The date & violation of your misdemeanor conviction

 If you have trouble filling out the documents, use this website created by Northwest Justice to help fill out the documents for free.

-Vacation packet from Northwest Justice Project including an overview of the eligibility to vacate (p.
-3-5), steps to vacate (p.
-7-12), all necessary court documents (p.
-13-23) and a sample letter to WSP (p.
-24).
+Vacation packet from Northwest Justice Project with the steps to vacate (p.
+2-6), all necessary court documents (p.
+8-13) and a sample letter for WSP to seal your record (p.
+7).

 To vacate a felony conviction, you will also need a Certificate of Discharge.
 If the court has not issued the Certificate of Discharge yet, you must file for a certificate before you can vacate the felony.
 This packet will assist you to obtain a Certificate of Discharge in Washington State.